KX Painter

 The KX Painter was an Attic black-figure vase painter.
 He was active between 585 and 570 BC.
 Besides the KY Painter, the KX Painter was the main representative of the Comast Group, which succeeded the Gorgon Painter.
 His conventional name was allocated by John Beazley.
 He is considered the better and chronologically somewhat earlier representative of the group.
 He was the first painter in Athens to occasionally depict komasts on his vases, a motif adopted from Corinthian vase painting.
 He mainly painted skyphoi, lekanes, kothones and Komast cups.
 In contrast to later representatives of the group, he still mostly painted animals, in a more careful and powerful style than the Gorgon Painter.
 Some mythological scenes by him are also known.
-Especially famous are his small-fornat mythical scenes placed within animal friezes.
+Especially famous are his small-format mythical scenes placed within animal friezes.
 The KX Painter can be considered the first Attic painter to achieve a quality at par with that reached in Corinth, then the dominant centre of Greek vase painting.
 Imitations of his works are known from Boeotia.